Coloured Neretin Groups: From almost automorphisms to shifts

 Let $v \neq v_0$ be a vertex of $\tree$.
 Consider the finite rooted geodesic with endpoint $v$.
-Since $v$ has $d$ children, the path has $d$ possibilities to continue.
-Let $i$ be such that $\col(v) \in D^{(i)}$.
-Then $d^{(i)}-1$ of the $d$ possibilities to continue are by going along an edge of colour in $D^{(i)}$.
-Likewise for every $j \neq i$ exactly $d^{(j)}$ of the $d$ possibilities to continue are along an edge of colour in $D^{(j)}$.
+This path has as many possibilities to continue without backtracking as $v$ has children.
+The number of children of $v$ only depends on the label of $v$, and each of this children has itself a label, which may or may not be the same as $\ell(v)$.